 b.
 Many states and foreign jurisdictions have enacted paternity statutes establishing a rebuttable presumption of paternity where genetic test results report a paternity equal to or greater than a designated percentage.
 (See 8 FAM 304.2 for guidance about DNA testing.)

 c.
-When the mother is living with her husband at the time of the child’s conception, and the husband is not impotent or sterile, there is a conclusive presumption under the laws of some states that the husband is the father of the child.
+When a mother is living with her husband at the time of her child’s conception, and the husband is not impotent or sterile, there is a conclusive presumption under the laws of some states that the husband is the father of the child.
 However, DNA tests along with other credible evidence can possibly result in a finding of non-paternity.

-d.
-If there are indications that call into question blood relationship, despite the existence of a marriage, you must request additional evidence of relationship and may refer the case to the fraud prevention unit (FPU) (see 8 FAM 301.4 and 8 FAM 304.2).
-If doubt arises that the citizen putative "parent" is biologically related to the child, you must investigate carefully.
+e.
+If there are indications that call into question blood relationship (if such a relationship is required), despite the existence of a marriage, you must satisfy this concern by using available resources or by requesting additional evidence of relationship from the applicant, and you may refer the case to the fraud prevention unit (FPU) (see 8 FAM 301.4 and 8 FAM 304.2).
+If doubt arises that the U.S. citizen putative parent is genetically or gestationally related to the child, you must investigate carefully.
 Circumstances that might give rise to such a doubt include:

-(1) Conception or birth of a child when either of the alleged biological parents was married to another;
+(1) Conception or birth of a child when either of the putative parents was married to another person;

-(2) Naming on the birth certificate, as father and/or mother, person(s) other than the alleged biological parents; and
+(2) Naming on the birth certificate, as father and/or mother, person(s) other than the putative parents; and

-(3) Evidence or indications that the child was conceived at a time when the alleged father had no physical access to the mother.
+(3) Evidence or indications that the child was conceived at a time when the putative genetic father had no physical access to the mother.

-e.
-If the child was conceived or born when the mother was married to someone other than the man claiming paternity, you must be satisfied by clear and convincing evidence that filiation exists (see 8 FAM 303.1-4 for further guidance on adjudication).
+f.
+If the child was conceived or born when the mother was married to someone other than the man claiming paternity, you must be satisfied by clear and convincing evidence that filiation exists (see 8 FAM 303.4-2(B) for further guidance on adjudication).

 8 FAM 304.1-2 “In Wedlock,” and “Of WedlocK,” and "Out of Wedlock"

 a.
-The term “in wedlock” has been consistently interpreted to mean birth during the marriage of the biological parents to each other:
+The term “in wedlock” has been interpreted to mean birth during the legally recognized marriage of the parents to each other:

 (1) This includes a child conceived before the marriage and born during the marriage;